muralikrishnasn/semantic_similarity/semantic_similarity/test_similarities/test_sentences.md

 3.
 * "I want to book a room"
-* "I want to read a book a room"
+* "I want to read a book in a room"

 4.
 * "These plants are huge" (plant = flower etc)